AhiruSoftwareCompany/coldmirrorapp/README.md

 A soundboard app with quotes and effects from coldmirror (German YouTuber)

 ## Installing the coldmirrorapp
-Download the [coldmirror.apk](https://github.com/dieechtenilente/coldmirrorapp/releases) and copy it on your android phone.
-Open the file browser and navigate to the apk-file.
-Install it by clicking on it, accept the warning and enjoy the app :)
+Download the [coldmirror.apk](https://github.com/dieechtenilente/coldmirrorapp/blob/master/coldmirrorapp.apk) and copy it to your android phone.
+Open the file browser and navigate to the apk file.
+To install it, click on it and accept the warning.
+Enjoy the app :)

 ![](https://github.com/dieechtenilente/coldmirrorapp/blob/master/screenshots/screenshot1.png)
 ![](https://github.com/dieechtenilente/coldmirrorapp/blob/master/screenshots/screenshot2.png)